 Your business isn’t limited to your own systems.
 Thanks to access to outside servers and systems, you can leverage potent tools like Gmail and Dropbox to communicate with customers, share files and more.
-While these cloud services increase your capabilities without busting your IT budget, it’s important to remember that every connection that reaches out from your network may open an opportunity for someone else to reach in.
-Protect your portals: run an external vulnerability scan that reveals every “backdoor” through which an intruder might break into your network.
+While these cloud services increase your capabilities without busting your IT budget, it’s important to remember that every connection that reaches out from your network, may open an opportunity for someone else to reach in.
+You can protect your portals by running an external vulnerability scan that reveals every “backdoor” through which an intruder might break into your network.

 Risk #7: “Wet paper bag” passwords

 Your password protections are only as strong as the passwords themselves.
 Having no passwords – or using obvious passwords such as “12345” – undermines the very protection you seek.
 Yet employees often fail to establish passwords or, when they do, frequently use ineffective ones.
 Review your passwords’ strength to identify weak spots an unauthorized user could punch through.

 If you lost a significant chunk of your data right now, how much business would you lose as well?
 Too many businesses run without sufficient policies, plans, and procedures for backing up critical data essential to their ability to operate.
 If your business depends on manual procedures that are executed inconsistently, you’re exposed to unnecessary losses; it’s time to look for automated backup solutions that are always at work – even when employees might be forgetful.

 Risk #5: Show me the compliance